Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzVpnClientRootCertificate.md

 ```
 PS C:\>$Text = Get-Content -Path "C:\Azure\Certificates\ExportedCertficate.cer"
 PS C:\> $CertificateText = for ($i=1; $i -lt $Text.Length -1 ; $i++){$Text[$i]}
-PS C:\> Remove-AzureRmVpnClientRootCertificate -PublicCertData $CertificateText -ResourceGroupName "ContosoResourceGroup" -VirtualNetworkGatewayName "ContosoVirtualGateway"-VpnClientRootCertificateName "ContosoRootCertificate"
+PS C:\> Remove-AzVpnClientRootCertificate -PublicCertData $CertificateText -ResourceGroupName "ContosoResourceGroup" -VirtualNetworkGatewayName "ContosoVirtualGateway"-VpnClientRootCertificateName "ContosoRootCertificate"
 ```

 This example removes a client root certificate named ContosoRootCertificate from the virtual network gateway ContosoVirtualGateway.
 The first command uses the **Get-Content** cmdlet to get a previously-exported text representation of the certificate; this text representation is stored in a variable named $Text.
 The second command then uses a for loop to extract all the text in $Text except for the first line and the last line.
 This extracted text is stored in a variable named $CertificateText.
-The third command uses the information stored in the $CertificateText variable along with the **Remove-AzureRmVpnClientRootCertificate** cmdlet to remove the certificate from the gateway.
+The third command uses the information stored in the $CertificateText variable along with the **Remove-AzVpnClientRootCertificate** cmdlet to remove the certificate from the gateway.

 ## PARAMETERS